Tech-at-DU/React-Redux-Todo-Tutorial/8-stretch-goals.md

 📌 **What This Does:**
 - ✅ Loads tasks **from an external API** instead of LocalStorage.
 - ✅ Can be expanded to support **real-time updates**.

+To solve this problem you'll need to create a database and a localhost server to store your todo items.

 ---